nspyre-org/nspyre/docs/contributing.rst

 #.
 Paragraphs in reStructuredText are blocks of text separated by at least one blank line.
 All lines in the paragraph must be indented by the same amount.

 #.
 Indentation is important and mixing spaces and tabs causes problems.
 So like Python, it's best to just use spaces.
 And typically, you want to **use three spaces**.
 Yes, you read that correctly, we'll explain why in a minute.
-(A standard tab is equivalent to 4 spaces.)
+(A standard tab is equivalent to four spaces.)

 #.
 Inline markup for font styles is similar to MarkDown: